The Raven: Legacy of a Master Thief

-The Raven: Legacy of a Master Thief is an episodic point-and-click adventure video game developed by King Art Games.
+The Raven: Legacy of a Master Thief (The Raven: Vermächtnis eines Meisterdiebs) is an episodic point-and-click adventure video game developed by King Art Games.

 Gameplay

 The gameplay incorporates elements of stealth and detective work.
 It includes some cross-genre gameplay standards such as lockpicking doors and gathering key items.
 It also includes a point system, which serves as a ranking system and can be used to unlock new areas of the map.
 One of its main gameplay elements is puzzle solving.

 Plot

 The Raven is set in 1964.
 Some time ago, the master thief "The Raven" was in the public eye: he tricked the police many times and always left his trademark, a black raven feather, at the crime scene.
 Finally, in a chase, he was caught and shot by Inspector Nicolas Legrand and fell to his death.
 A few years later, a valuable ruby, one of the two eyes of the Sphinx, is stolen from the British Museum in London, with the perpetrator leaving a raven feather at the crime scene.
 Another ruby, the second eye of the Sphinx, is to be taken to Venice on the Orient Express under the guard of Legrand and from there by ship to Cairo for an exhibition.
 The police fear that the perpetrator could also be after the second diamond.